API (Application programming interface)

 Driftcharge Tip

-Use APIs to automate time-consuming tasks like billing, customer updates, and shipping via third-party apps or services.
+Use APIs to automate time-consuming tasks like billing, customer updates, and shipping by connecting your store to the right third-party services through their APIs.

 Author Image